bendlikeabamboo/barangay/README.md

 - Data available in both JSON and YAML formats.
 - Easy integration with Python projects.

-## Project Structure

-- **barangay/**: Main package containing the data and access logic.
-- **notebooks/parsing_process.ipynb**: Jupyter notebook for parsing and generating the data files.
-- **resources/psgc_2025-08-07.csv**: Source data from the Philippine Statistics Authority.

 ## Installation

 Clone the repository and install the package using [Poetry](https://python-poetry.org/):